Plotting resource usage statistics

 Using monitor to generate CPU and memory use statistics for a process and its children:

-Here I am using ebk-find with fzf as the selection command.
+Here I am using ebk-select with fzf as the selection command.

 The Monitor output looks like this:

-Time CPU% Threads RSS VMS PID Process Command
+Time CPU Threads RSS VMS PID Command CmdLine

 Read the data into Python using Pandas: